 Use a Can of Compressed Air

 Another method of cleaning a thermocouple on a patio heater is using compressed air.
-This method can be used alternatively if sandpaper is not available at your home or if you don’t detect corrosion on the ends of the thermocouple, but only dirt or soot build-up inside it.
+This method can be used alternatively if sandpaper is not available at your home or if you don’t detect corrosion on the ends of the thermocouple, but only dirt or soot build-up outside it.

 You can simply use a can of compressed air and blow away any dust or dirt particles from the thermocouple.
 Once done, wipe away any remaining dirt or soot on the thermocouple using a separate clean cloth and rub until it’s clean.